Shrey-Viradiya/Pneumonia_Detection/Readme.md

     - kaggle module will look for this token at ```~/.kaggle/kaggle.json``` on Linux, OSX, and other UNIX-based operating systems, and at ```C:\Users\<Windows-username>\.kaggle\kaggle.json``` on Windows.
     - execute ```python data.py```

-- run train.py to train from the dataset
+- run main.py to train from the dataset

-- run test.py to test the model